onep1xel/TheAccessAgency/content/_index.md

   padding: bottom
   cards:
   - heading: What is Accessible Tourism?
-    text: The journey towards more *Universal accessibility* in tourism means better societal inclusion and increased revenue for operators.
+    text: More universal access in travel means no one is left behind.
+It’s more inclusive and it boosts revenue.
+Tourism for all, access for everyone.
     link:
       text: More about Accessible Tourism
       url: "accessible-tourism"
   - heading: Our work
-    text: We’re super-proud of the work we’ve done to advocate for inclusion and to help provide information for better experiences through better universal access.
+    text: We’re very proud of the work we do.
+We help organisations provide wonderful, thoughtful experiences and we persistently advocate for inclusion.
     link:
       text: See our work
       url: "work"
   - heading: Resources
-    text: Through advice, advocacy and creative work for tourism and the visitor economy, we make sure access brings people together.
+    text: Have a read – our thoughts on better access, authentic representation, and including accessibility in the marketing mix.
     link:
-      text: See our work
+      text: Take a look
-      url: "#"
+      url: "resources"

 - block: logos
   container: small